oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.2.10 Missing TLP label (obsolete) <a id='missing-tlp-label'></a>

 > The TLP label is now required by the schema.
-Therefore, the optional test is obsolete.
+Therefore, the recommended test is obsolete.
 > This section is kept to document that change and keep the numbering of the remaining sections stable.

 ### 6.2.11 Missing Canonical URL <a id='missing-canonical-url'></a>